awslabs/kinesis-aggregation/node/README.md

 #### Asyncronous Example

-This example accumulates User Records into an enclosing array, in a similar way to how the syncronous interface works:
+This example accumulates User Records into an enclosing array in a similar fashion to the syncronous interface:

 ```
 /**